Napoli Pomodoro (tomato), anyone?

 With no time to spare, we dove into the next cab and headed for Herculaneum.
 In the searing heat, we walked through the ancient town, which looked like a small-scale ancient suburb.
 We wandered through their homes and the museum, which had jewellery, tools, art, an original boat, and all sorts of equipment.

 Judging by the artwork, the Herculaneum people were less raunchy than their neighbours in Pompei.
 It’s clear these people were very intelligent and ahead of their time.
 They even had sewers, unlike Pompeii.
-In 79AD this was the coastline, and the caves at the bottom were where the fisherman kept their boats.
+In 79AD this was the coastline, and the caves at the bottom were where the fishermen kept their boats.
 The coastline is now 400 metres further out due to the eruption.
 At the end of our walk, we saw over 300 skeletons left as they were found in the boat storage caves beneath the city.

 The skeletons in the caves were primarily women and children.
 The bodies found outside the caves were men.
 On the women, bags and trunks full of various valuables were found.
 This felt sad as their plans and fears were obvious.
 The only comforting thought was that it was over in seconds.